JacobBumgarner/learning-repo/README.md

 # Learning Lab
-This is my public learning lab where I upload notebooks that I've used to teach myself or reinforce my understanding of various statistical methods, machine learning algorithms, or deep learning models.
+This is my public learning lab where I upload notebooks that I've used to teach myself about or reinforce my understanding of various statistical methods, machine learning algorithms, or deep learning models.

 The easiest way that I learn new topics is breaking them down the the basics and then teaching the concepts to others.
 [Richard Feynman](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching) really knew what he was talking about.